qcif-training/singularity-containers/_episodes/12-singularity-intro.md

                 ||     ||
 ```
 {: .output}
-The output of the command shows the container is first downloaded, then the default command has the cow saying something.
+The output of the command shows the container is first downloaded, then the default command has the cow proving a quote.

 ### Executing a simple command in a Singularity container